Best Oil Paints for Cabinets for a Perfect Makeover

 The kit has all the essential tools to cover 100 square feet to cover your cabinets thoroughly.

-If you are sensitive to strong odors, Nuvo cabinet paint is a low odor paint with the paint and primer combination covering all finishes.
+If you are sensitive to strong odors, Nuvo cabinet paint is a low-odor paint with the paint and primer combination covering all finishes.

 It’s water-resistant, making it withstand any wear and tear without adding a topcoat and sealers.